-Some nights when she had something to do, like prepare her preschool lesson for the next day or fold laundry, she would sit outside in the hall instead.
+Some nights when she had something to do, like prepare her preschool lesson for the next day or fold laundry, she would sit in the hall outside our rooms instead.
 Her presence in the brightly lit hallway made me feel reassured and safe knowing I’d barely have to yell if I needed her.

 She spoiled us this way, which I guess is why I dreaded spending nights away from her until far later than my peers.
 I failed sleepover attempt after sleepover attempt, the moment of regret settling in right around the time someone else’s mother came to tuck me in.
 A lump would form in my throat as I realized how far away from home I was.
 No amount of nurturing from the household’s parent could fill the pit in my stomach; I wanted my mom and there was no suitable replacement.

-When you’re fortunate enough to have an affectionate and nurturing mother, you never stop craving her kind of love.
+When you’re lucky enough to have an affectionate and nurturing mother (and I know how lucky I was), you never stop craving her kind of love.
 She’s the only one who can make you feel it.
-After she’s gone you futiliy search to fill her void, but you’re trying to solve a riddle with no answer.
+After she’s gone you futility search to fill her void, but you're trying to solve a riddle without an answer.

 If you decide to lay low:

-Skip the Mother’s Day brunch: If your prone to bitterness on Mother’s Day it might be best to avoid places like brunch or the mall, where Mother’s Day activities traditionally take place.
+Skip the Mother's Day brunch: If you're prone to bitterness on Mother's Day it might be best to avoid places like brunch or the mall, where Mother's Day activities traditionally take place.